-For communication between a PC and SR20-D2, the Hukseflux Sensor Manager can be used.
-It allows the user to plot and export data, and change the SR20-D2 Modbus address and its communication settings.
+For communication between a PC and SR20-D1, the latest Hukseflux Sensor Manager software can be downloaded.
+It allows the user to plot and export data, and change the SR20-D1Modbus address and its communication settings.
+Also, the digital outputs may be viewed for sensor diagnostics.
+See our separate Sensor Manager user manual.

-Figure 0.2 User interface of the Sensor Manager
+Figure 0.2 User interface of the Sensor Manager.

 SR20-D2 is designed for use in SCADA (Supervisory Control And Data Acquisition) systems, supporting Modbus RTU (Remote Terminal Unit) protocol over RS-485.
-In these networks the sensor operates as a slave.
+In these networks, the sensor operates as a Modbus RTU slave.
 SCADA systems are often implemented in photovoltaic solar energy (PV) systems and meteorological networks.
 Using SR20-D2 in a network is easy.
 Once it has the correct Modbus address and communication settings and is connected to a power supply, the instrument can be used in RS-485 networks.
 A typical network will request the irradiance (registers 2 + 3) and temperature data (register 6) every 1 second, and eventually store the averages every 60 seconds.
 How to issue a request, process the register content and convert it to useful data is described in the paragraphs about network communication.
 The user should have sound knowledge of the Modbus communication protocol when installing sensors in a network.

-The instrument should be used in accordance with the recommended practices of ISO, WMO and ASTM.
+The instrument should be used in accordance with the recommended practices of ISO, IEC, WMO and ASTM.

 The recommended calibration interval of pyranometers is 2 years.
 The registers containing the applied sensitivity and the calibration history of SR20-D2 are fully accessible for users.
 This allows the user to choose his own local calibration service.
-The same feature may be used for remotely controlled re-calibration of pyranometers in the field.
-Ask Hukseflux for information on this feature and on ISO and ASTM standardised procedures for field calibration.
+Learn more about Hukseflux pyranometer calibration services.